jasonbrown-alis/build/docs/guides/how-to-guides/build-a-service/implement.md

 populate your neuron's directory with the necessary boilerplate code: Terraform for infrastructure and the language of choice for code implementation.

 ## Specify infrastructure
-The neuron comes with the most basic infrastructure necessary to host your server on [cloud run](https://cloud.google.com/run).
+The neuron comes with the most basic infrastructure necessary to host your server on [Cloud Run](https://cloud.google.com/run).
 This includes:

 1. `cloudrun.tf` - specifies the cloudrun service infrastructure
 2. `main.tf` - for setting up the required terraform providers